pedrovtof/Challenges/SevenDaysOfCode/FullStack/Front-end/7-Days-of-Code-Alura/7dayOfcode/Desafios.md

 ## Desafio 6 -->

 ### Você deverá criar a opção de remover algum item da lista, que será exibida junto à pergunta de “você deseja adicionar uma comida na lista de compras”?
+### You must add the option to remove an item from the list, displayed along with the question: “Do you want to add food to the shopping list?”

 A partir daí, caso a pessoa escolha essa opção, o programa irá imprimir os elementos presentes na lista atual, e a pessoa deverá escrever qual deles deseja remover.